neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 @Url.ModelUrl(new BlogPostRouteValues(post.ReleaseDate, post.Url))
 ```

-This really awsome and simple and it only costs create route values class.
-Such class shouldn't even contain read-only properties and constructor, it could be simple anemic POCO.
-So there aren't too much LoC introduced in this pattern.
+This really awsome and simple and it only costs creating route values class.
+Currently we are linking to blog posts from three places.
+The number of code lines needed for original solution (with copy-paste) and model-based are the same, except that adding next link is much easier now and we are not copy-pasting, which is always good.

 ### Designing the library